daisvke/woody-woodpacker/README.md

 * When inserting the stub or the additional code into an ELF file, there are a few common approaches to consider:

-    1. At the End of the File: One approach is to append the stub code at the end of the ELF file, after all existing sections and data.
-This can be done by extending the file size and writing the new code at the appended location.
-The stub can then be executed as part of the program's execution flow.
+    1. At the End of the file/a segment/a section: One approach is to append the stub code at the end of a block of code.
+This can be done by extending the file size and writing the new code at the appended location, then shifting all the elements behind.

     2. In Padding Areas: ELF files often have padding areas between sections or segments.
 These padding areas are typically filled with zeroes.
 We can utilize these unused spaces to insert the stub code.
 However, these padding areas may not always be present or of sufficient size, depending on the specific ELF file structure.

     3. Reserved Sections: If the ELF file contains reserved or unused sections, we can repurpose one of these sections to hold the stub code.
 In that case we have to make sure that the selected section does not interfere with the original functionality of the ELF file or any dependencies.

+Our program uses the second approach by default.
+However, in case the padding size is inferior to the stub size, then it uses the first approach, inserting the stub after the executable segment.

-### Keygen
+### Data encryption
-Our keygen function generates a random encryption key of a specified width using a given character set.
+* Our keygen function generates a random encryption key of a specified width using a given character set.
 It seeds the random number generator with the current time, and selects random characters from the character set to build the key.

-### Data encryption
-* XOR-based Encryption
-* In addition to XOR encryption, we've enhanced our encryption algorithm by incorporating an additive cipher.
+* We've enhanced our XOR-based encryption algorithm by incorporating an additive cipher.
 The additive cipher, also known as a Caesar cipher, shifts each character of the plaintext by a fixed amount (the key) before performing the XOR operation.
 This additional step adds another layer of complexity to the encryption process.

-## Allowed functions
-* open, close, exit
-* fpusts, fflush, lseek
-* mmap, munmap, mprotect
-* perror, strerror
-* syscall
-* the functions of the printf family
-* the function authorized within libft (read, write, malloc, free, for example)

-## Todo
-- Protect xor.s args
+### Payload
+By default, the payload is only a string that will be displayed before the execution of the target program.
+However we have added a 'virus' mode that in fact is a quine binary executed by the shellcode; a piece of code that replicates itself on the current directory.

-## Useful commands
+## Commands
 ```
+// Make and run the packer with the default options.
+Then, run the packed binary.
+All with valgrind
+make run

+// Run the packer with verbose mode, padding injection and virus mode on, then run the binary
+./woody_woodpacker /bin/ls -v -i=p -s=v  && ./woody

+// Useful commands

+readelf -l [filename]	// Check program headers of the file
-readelf [filename]
+readelf -S [filename]	// Check section headers

-hexdump -C [filename]
+hexdump -C [filename]	// Check the file in hex format

-vimdiff [filename 1] [filename 2]
+vimdiff [filename 1] [filename 2] // Check the difference between two files

 // Extract the .text section from code.o
 objcopy --dump-section .text=code-raw code.o

-// Print the loaded file content in hex form at address 0x401040
+// Print the loaded file content in hex format at address 0x401040
 gdb ./woody
-run
+run (or r)
 x/16xw 0x401040

 // Add breakpoint at relative address 11ad if base address is 0x4011ad